Department of Music

 Will Johnson

-Will Johnson is an audio artist from the Bronx, New York.
-His work centers on blackness -- the material and immaterial conditions of space that shape sound into movement and historical record.
-He holds a B.A. in Interdisciplinary Studies from NYU-Gallatin.
-He is the recipient of the Jerome Foundation Fellowship for Sound Art/Composition (2018) and the McKnight Foundation Fellowship for Musicians (2019).
-His commercial work includes licensed sound for Acura, Beats Electronics, HBO and collaborative contributions to 2016 grammy-winning best electronic album Skin.
-His live performances have been commissioned by Lincoln Center, the Kitchen and MASS MoCA.
+Will Johnson is a multimedia artist and composer from New York City.
+Themes from his past work include black digital memory, phantom archives and the latent poetics of audio engineer speak.
+He is the recipient of the Jerome Foundation Fellowship for Sound Art and Composition and the McKnight Foundation’s Fellowship for Musicians.
+His commercial work includes licensed sound and original composition for Acura, GAP, Beats Electronics, HBO and vocal contributions to Grammy-winning best electronic album Skin.
+Live performances by Johnson have been commissioned by Lincoln Center, the Kitchen, 92Y and Mass MoCA.

 • photo of James May